sst/sst/www/docs/what-is-sst.md

 ### Static sites

 There's also a [`StaticSite`](constructs/StaticSite.md) construct that supports any static site builder.
-Just specify how to build it and where the build output is generated.
+Just specify the build command and where the output is generated.

 ```ts
 new StaticSite(stack, "site", {